 A nanoparticle chain that resonates with light is opening up new possibilities in nanophotonics and optoelectronics.

-A*STAR scientists have managed to create a compact LED device with complete light control for multipurpose applications.
+A compact LED device with complete light control may someday replace lasers in various applications.

 A*STAR scientists are paving the way for miniaturized UV spectral filters made from hybrid silicon and aluminum nanostructures.